Kai-Oshiro/DOS-Visualizer/README.md

 orbitals = tot, tot, tot
 ```
 See /DOS-Visualizer/test/sample.ini for more details.
-And finally, execute this program to generate figures.
+And finally, execute this code to generate figures.
 ```
 /path/to/make_dos_fig.py -f /path/to/ini/file
 ```